Svetlana Lavochkina: Works

-Lavochkina has translated Ukrainian and Russian poetry into English, among others.
-She wrote short stories and poems that were published in British and American anthologies and literary magazines.
+Lavochkina has translated Ukrainian and Russian poetry into English, including poems by Osip Mandelstam, Vasyl Holoborodko, Dmytro Kremin, Mykola Bazhan, Lyuba Yakimchuk and Borys Khersonsky.
+She has written short stories and poems published in British and American anthologies and literary magazines.
 Her success as a writer began with her novella Dam Duchess.
-She submitted the unpublished manuscript to a literary competition run by the Paris bookstore Shakespeare and Company and won second prize in 2013.
-The novella is part of her debut novel Zap.
-The title comes from the English spelling of Zaporizhia, a sleepy town on the Dnieper at the beginning of the twentieth century, where the Russian poet Alexander Pushkin is said to have lost a valuable ring while bathing in the river.
+She submitted the unpublished manuscript to a literary competition run by the Paris bookshop Shakespeare and Company and won second prize in 2013.